JasaNiklanovic/povioLabsSample/README.md

 # povioLabsSample
 Daily meal app

-To run use NPM scripts:
+To run use NPM scripts (first run npm install):

     npm run build to build an optimized version of your application in /dist.